 This scholarship, established through a generous gift from Tara and J. Morgan Rutman ‘84, is awarded to one or more students of outstanding ability who are in need of financial support and is pursuing a Master in Public Policy degree.
 MPP Applicants for the Carsey School Scholarship will automatically be considered for the Rutman scholarship.

-City Year Alumni University Partnership Program
+City Year Alumni University Partnership Education Award

 The Carsey School offers a limited number of fellowship opportunities for MPP students during the academic year.
 Student fellows work 15 hours per week while classes are in session and receive a stipend of $4,600 per-semester.